Hemasri-P/Project-HTML/notes.md

    end as rating
 from movies
 --------Task 2: Determine Actor's Age Group
----Task: Create a query to determine the age group of each actor based on their birth date.
+--Task: Create a query to determine the age group of each actor based on their birth date.
---The age groups are 'Young' (age < 30), --'Middle-aged' (age between 30 and 50), and 'Senior' (age > 50).
+--The age groups are 'Young' (age < 30),'Middle-aged' (age between 30 and 50), and 'Senior' (age > 50).
 Select *,
 Case When Year(GetDate())-Year(BirthDate) <30 Then 'Young'
      When Year(GetDate())-Year(BirthDate) Between 30 And 50 Then 'Middle-aged'